 “In past years, we have built seven highly successful ships for AIDA Cruises.
 We are honored that Carnival Corporation has entrusted us with the implementation of this ambitious shipbuilding program, and we look forward to building these four magnificent ships.”

 The vessels will also exceed 180,000 gross tons making them the largest ever built for the Carnival Corporation.
 The cruise company has also revealed that two of the ships will be built for Aida Cruises which caters to the German market and based in Germany.
-Aida cruises already has two new generation ships on order from a Japanese shipyard with one of them called the Aidaprima almost completed.
+Aida cruises already have two new-generation ships on order from a Japanese shipyard with one of them called the Aidaprima almost completed.
 The two announced vessels today will make their debuts in 2019 and 2020.

 Further details on the other two ships will be revealed at a later date and we are still awaiting news on the other 5 cruise ships that were ordered between Fincantieri and Meyer Werft.
 Cruise hive will keep readers updated on any new details on new ships.